doctorfree/Asciiville/README.md

-		If 'command' is keyword 'maps' then display a map using mapscii If 'command' is keyword 'moon' then display the phase of the Moon If 'command' is keyword 'news' then display RSS news feeds If 'command' is keyword 'search' then a web search is performed If 'command' is keyword 'speed' then a speed test is performed If 'command' is keyword 'translate' then the translation tool is run
+		If 'command' is keyword 'maps' then display a map using mapscii If 'command' is keyword 'moon' then display the phase of the Moon If 'command' is keyword 'news' then display RSS news feeds If 'command' is keyword 'reddit' then display Reddit terminal UI If 'command' is keyword 'search' then a web search is performed If 'command' is keyword 'speed' then a speed test is performed If 'command' is keyword 'translate' then the translation tool is run